-On this date we celebrate the birth of George Bonga in 1802.
-He was a Black Ojibwa fur trader and trapper.
+On this date, we celebrate the birth of George Bonga in 1802.
+He was a Black Ojibwe fur trader and trapper.

-Born near Duluth, Minnesota, he was one of two sons of a Black father and a Ojibwa mother.
-His father, Pierre was the son of Jean and Marie-Jeannette Bonga, slaves.
-They were brought to the fort on Mackinac Island, Michigan by their master, Captain Daniel Robertson.
+Born near Duluth, Minnesota, he was one of two sons of a Black father and an Ojibwe mother.
+His father, Pierre, was the son of Jean and Marie-Jeannette Bonga, slaves.
+They were brought to the fort on Mackinac Island, Michigan, by their master, Captain Daniel Robertson.
 He was a white-British officer who commanded the fort from 1782 to his death in 1787.
-The couple were freed at his death and legally married.
+The couple was freed at his death and legally married.
 Bonga and his wife opened the first hotel on the island.

 Pierre Bonga worked as a fur trader with the Ojibwe near Duluth.
-His first son Stephen Bonga, born 1799, also became a fur trader and translator in the region.
+His first son Stephen Bonga, born in 1799, also became a fur trader and translator in the region.
 The sons had a sister Marguerite, born in 1797.
 As Pierre Bonga was a relatively successful trader, he sent George to Montreal for school.

-Bonga worked for the American Fur Company, then as an independent fur trader.
+Bonga then worked for the American Fur Company as an independent fur trader.
 He held ports in Ottertail, Lac Platte, and Leech Lake, MN.
-He could speak English, French, and Ojibwa, and in 1820 served as an interpreter for then governor Lewis Cass at a council held in Fond du Lac territory.
+He could speak English, French, and Ojibwe and, in 1820, served as an interpreter for the governor Lewis Cass at a council held in Fond du Lac territory.